-Embrace the Truth that You are Intended for Greatness: A Message from Shelaine Maxfield
+Embrace the Truth That You Are Intended for Greatness

-Guest blog by Shelaine Maxfield, Board Chair and President of The Younique Foundation
+Guest blog post written by Shelaine Maxfield, Board Chair and President of The Younique Foundation

 Each of us is on a journey of self-discovery, and each of us has an incredible purpose to fulfill.
 That specific purpose looks different for everyone, and that’s okay.
 I was unaware of my potential as a child and young adult.
 It wasn’t until I was in my mid to late twenties that I realized I had wasted my life living below that potential.